 Chipboard screws are pretty comparable to standard screws.
 However, one notable difference is that their grooves are typically asymmetrical to allow for better resistance against pull-out.
 They also usually have thinner shafts that enable potential installers to screw them into the necessary materials more efficiently than regular screws.

-Deck screws are also comparable to chipboard screws except that they have threads running right up to the head of the screw.
-This gives you a lot of room to tighten the self tapping screws, even when they tend to come lose with wear and tear or abusive use.
+Deck screws are comparable to chipboard screws except that they have threads running right up to the head of the screw.
+This gives you a lot of room to tighten the self-tapping screws, even when they tend to come loose with the wear and tear of everyday actions or abusive use.